MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-business/mdb-onboard-devices.md

 ## Part 3: Choose a manual onboarding method

 You can choose from several onboarding methods in Defender for Business, as described in this section.

-### Before you begin...
+It's important to make sure certain prerequisites are in place before you onboard your devices.

+> [!IMPORTANT]
-- Make sure that all of the requirements are met before you begin onboarding devices.
+> - Make sure that all of the requirements are met before you begin onboarding devices.
 See [requirements for Defender for Business](mdb-requirements.md).
+>

-- Microsoft Defender for Business uses a capability known as [Security Management for Microsoft Defender for Endpoint](/mem/intune/protect/mde-security-integration).
+> - Microsoft Defender for Business uses a capability known as [Security Management for Microsoft Defender for Endpoint](/mem/intune/protect/mde-security-integration).
 For this to work correctly, the following configurations must be in place:
+>

-   - Azure Active Directory (Azure AD) must be configured such that trust is created between devices and Azure AD.
+>    - Azure Active Directory (Azure AD) must be configured such that trust is created between devices and Azure AD.
-   - Defender for Business must have security setting management enabled in Microsoft Endpoint Manager.
+>    - Defender for Business must have [security setting management enabled in Microsoft Endpoint Manager](#to-enable-security-setting-management-in-microsoft-endpoint-manager).

-#### To enable security setting management in Microsoft Endpoint Manager

-1. Go to the Microsoft 365 Defender portal ([https://security.microsoft.com](https://security.microsoft.com)), and sign in.

-2. In the navigation pane, choose **Settings** > **Endpoints**, and then under **Device management**, choose **Onboarding**.

-3. Choose **Settings** > **Endpoints**.
-Under **Configuration management**, select **Enforcement scope**.

-4. Under **OS platform**, turn on **Windows Client devices**.

-5. Select **Save**.
+>

 ### Select an onboarding method